optixyt0/OriginServer/README.md

-# LawinServerV2
+# OriginServer
-### LawinServer V2 is a fortnite backend written in Node.js that features an account system and xmpp.
+### OriginServer is a fortnite backend written in Node.js that features an account system and xmpp made for [Lightning].

 ## Features
-### LawinServer V2
+### Origin Server
 * CloudStorage and ClientSettings (Settings Saving).
 * Locker:
     + Changing items.